 Are you looking to save up to 40% off your electricity bill, help the environment or get cash back for producing surplus energy?
 Then solar panels are a good investment.
 So why not join half a million other British homes and have solar panels installed in your home?
 Here’s a guide to get you started on the costs and benefits that solar power can deliver.

-Quite simply, solar panels or PV (Photovoltaic) panels generate electricity from the sun’s rays, which means you don’t need so much energy from the national grid and you reduce the cost of your electricity.
+Quite simply, solar panels or PV (Photovoltaic) panels generate electricity from the sun’s rays, which means you don’t need so much energy from suppliers using the national grid and therefore you reduce the cost of your electricity.
 If you export the surplus electricity your panels produce back to the national grid; you can get paid for generating energy too.

 Solar panels are relatively simple.
 They are placed in a sunny position on the roof of your home, where they will collect energy from the sun.
 The panels are made up of a thin layer of semi-conducting material inserted between glass and a polymer resin.
 Photovoltaic means sunlight converted into a flow of electrons.
 When exposed to daylight, they become ‘energised’, and this energy produces electricity.